flooose/progit/en/02-git-basics/01-chapter2.markdown

 	$ git remote -v
 	origin	git://github.com/schacon/ticgit.git

 If you have more than one remote, the command lists them all.
-For example, my Grit repository looks something like this.
+For example, my Git repository looks something like this.

 	$ cd grit
 	$ git remote -v